DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Returns `BOOL`

--   `true` if the unit's classification matches the given classif, `false` otherwise.
+-   `true` if the unit's classification matches any of the given classifications, `false` otherwise.

 #### _Example:_